-Even though it looks like high gas prices are here to stay for awhile, there are many things we can all do to save money on gasoline expenses.
+There are many things we can all do to save money on gasoline expenses.
 The best part is, not only will they save you money on fuel expenses, most of them are good habits that will improve your vehicle’s performance and longevity.
 Reducing fuel consumption is also great for the earth.

 Improve Your Car to Increase Fuel Mileage

 Properly inflate your tires.
 This is a biggie.
 The firmer your tires, the more easily they roll across the pavement.
 Inflate them to the manufacturer’s specifications which are located on the inside of the driver side door.
 Be sure to check your air pressure at least 1-2 times per month, or more if the weather changes temperature often.
+This will also help your tires last longer so you don’t have to replace your tires as frequently.
+(Here are some tips to save money on your next set of tires).

 Remove excess weight.
 No, I’m not talking about your mother-in-law!
 Get rid of things you don’t need to haul around.
 An additional 100 pounds of weight uses up to an additional 2-4% more gas.
 Extra weight equals extra fuel!

 Get a tune up.
 Your spark plugs and distributor cap are responsible for sending the “fire” to your engine.
 When they get old, they perform less efficiently which causes reduced fuel efficiency as well.
+This should be considered routine maintenance and will help your car last longer.
+Changing spark plugs and other routine maintenance should be done to your vehicle’s manufacturer specifications (this can be found in the manual that has been in your glove box since you purchased your car).

 Change filters.
 Your air filter and fuel filter affect your gas mileage.
 A dirty air filter has less of an effect on newer cars because their computers can generally make adjustments on the go.
 But it is true of older cars.
 In general, dirty filters equals lower mileage.